Free Curly Hair Resources

 And finally, stay on top of this aspect of your little one’s grooming as much as you can, detangling daily if need be, so that a little tangle doesn’t become a matted section.

 Often the success of your curls lasting is determined by a few things.
 Firstly, is your hair texture the type that will get to and beyond a Day three?
-Mine is not that kind of texture sadly, for example, so I need to wear my hair up on Day three, sometimes Day two, and definitely on Day four.
+Looser curl textures and fine hair density and/or finer hair strands may find they prefer to wear their hair up on Day three, sometimes Day two, and definitely on Day four.
 Other textures can manage an excellent Day three and after that the curl forms start dispersing and stretching out too far.
 Others can go much longer and are fine.
 It all depends on the hair type and how ‘strong’ your curl is.

 Secondly, the products and the health of your hair impact on achieving Day three, assuming you have suitable texture to realistically attain a great Day three.